2019 was definitely one of my most powerful years to date. I recall having only 3 other like this in my life so far: 1999, 2000 and 2006.

 I finally quit my soul-killing job

 This took me some time however.
 I actually went back upon my return from Malaysia.
 I needed some income, and I also needed to figure-out what I wanted to do next.

 A few weeks back in, I realized coming back was a mistake.
-At this stage, I wasn’t learning anything new; there was nothing beyond my current position, and the working environment was so dysfunctional that it was no longer sustainable.
+At this stage, I wasn’t learning anything new; there was nothing beyond my current position, and it finally became clear that I had overextended my stay.